Mirantis/k0rdent-enterprise-docs-publish/docs/addons/ui/k0rdent-ui-usage.md

 * **Cluster Management**: Template-based creation, editing, and deletion of clusters; support for adopting existing clusters.
 * **Multicluster Services**: Deploy and manage services across multiple clusters from a single service template with tagging, sync control, and drift detection.
 * **Credentials**: View infrastructure and access credentials required for operations (must be created outside the UI).
-* **Addons**: Deploy cluster-level toolsusing service templates from a pre-integrated catalog.
+* **Addons**: Deploy cluster-level tools using service templates from a pre-integrated catalog.
 * **Templates**: Reusable, versioned blueprints for both clusters and services; includes YAML editing, version control, and audit trails.

 The guide walks through these workflows in detail with UI screenshots, showing you how to use the platform effectively for declarative, multi-cluster Kubernetes operations.